 My first aha moment that helped me look beyond my drinking routine, to an alcohol-free possibility, happened about seven years ago.
 At the time, my then 17-year-old son started dating a beautiful sweet girl, and of course, neither of them drank alcohol.
 After about 6 months, my son let me know that this sweet young lady was (drum roll)… a Mormon.
 Now, I’m not sharing this to stir up a religious storm, but to put this story into perspective.
 I had to Google search the Mormon faith, but there was one thing I already knew: Mormons do not drink, period.
 It is not part of their family culture and traditions.

 So, as my son and this young girl fell in love, we were invited to her family outings where everyone was there, sober.
 Of COURSE they were sober.
 This was entirely different than my upbringing.
-I’m from a family filled with French Canadian, Roman Catholic and yes, alcoholic roots.
+I’m from a family filled with French Canadian, Roman Catholic, and yes, alcoholic roots.
 Within every celebration from my past, there is alcohol in the picture; it was just part of our culture.
 The majority of my relatives have a relationship with alcohol- some are daily drinkers; some can moderate their drinking; some have been bitten by the poisonous snake and have sworn it off… but there is still some type of relationship with it.
-Within my gigantic family tree, I can only think of 3 or 4 relatives that have chosen not to drink, but most of them have had a sip of alcohol before making this decision.
+Within my gigantic family tree, I can only think of 3 or 4 relatives that have chosen to live without alcohol, but most of them drank before making this decision.
 This is not the case within my son’s extended family – there is simply no alcohol lurking in the shadows of family photos.